EDITION 10 about OBOO,

 22, As to "level playing field," Izzo worried that Code

-inspectors can't get inside OBOO structures to look around, even if no
+inspectors can't snoop inside OBOO structures even if no

-problems are suspected.
-However, the Constitution doesn't let the government look around your home just
+problems is suspected.
+However, the Constitution doesn't let the government do that.
+Searches

 without a warrant or consent can't be made of contractor-built homes, and if such